 WEDNESDAY APRIL 20, NOON–1:30 P.M.

 UNITED WAY OF GREATER HOUSTON, 50 WAUGH DRIVE, 77007.
 LIMITED ENROLLMENT.
 FREE PARKING IN ADJACENT GARAGE.
-REGISTRANTS ARE INVITED TO RESERVE A BOX LUNCH ($15) OR BRING A LUNCH.

 COVID-19 brought rapid and profoundly disruptive changes to Houston-area public schools.
 Remote learning, varying access to technology, and threats to students’ mental, physical, and economic welfare clearly revealed existing inequities.
 Now, aided by federal CARES Act funds, area schools are working to help students move forward.